 Approach with Love and Understanding

-If you suspect someone you love might be struggling with drug addiction, it’s important to have the conversation as soon as you can.
+If you suspect someone you love might be struggling with drug addiction, it’s important to have the conversation as soon as you can about going to drug rehab.
 It can be very uncomfortable to raise this kind of issue, but it can be a matter of life and death.

 Not everyone who is struggling with drug addiction is ready to make a change right now.
 It’s important that you don’t approach them with anger or trying to force them to seek help.
 Drug addiction is a disease, and it requires compassion and understanding to help your friend, family member or loved one to make a positive change.